axios vs fetch-mock vs react-query vs use-http

 🆕 AxiosHeaders

 Axios has its own AxiosHeaders class to manipulate headers using a Map-like API that guarantees caseless work.
-Although HTTP is case-insensitive in headers, Axios will retain the case of the original header for stylistic reasons and for a workaround when servers mistakenly consider the header's case.
-The old approach of directly manipulating headers object is still available, but deprecated and not recommended for future usage.
+Although HTTP is case-insensitive in headers, Axios will retain the case of the original header for stylistic reasons and as a workaround when servers mistakenly consider the header's case.
+The old approach of directly manipulating the headers object is still available, but deprecated and not recommended for future usage.

 Working with headers